Share |

 View more facts about: Misconceptions

 In movies and television, people who are fatally shot or who otherwise die suddenly are usually depicted as falling backwards.
-However, someone who suddenly dies while standing, for whatever cause, almost always falls forward.
+However, someone who suddenly dies, from whatever cause, while standing, nearly always falls forward.
 Even if a person were struck by a bullet from the front, the bullet's momentum would usually be insufficient to overcome the tendency of a dying person to fall forwards. (source)

 View more facts about: Human Body | Misconceptions